le-tex/InDesignScripts/image-export/README.md

 * `0` English
 * `1` German

-For example, `lang.pre` to `1` will change the interface language to german.
+For example, setting `lang.pre` to `1` will change the interface language to german.

 ```
 lang = {